blakekrpec/PyPeekr/README.md

 To install OpenHardwareMonitor, grab the latest release [here](https://github.com/hexagon-oss/openhardwaremonitor/releases).
 Then follow the setup guide to complete installation.

-Launch OpenHardwareMonitor and make the following changes to settings: TODO
+Launch OpenHardwareMonitor and make the following changes to settings:

+    Enable run on startup
+    Enable web server
+    Enable remote access for the web server

 ### Client
 The client is a Qt GUI written in python intended to run on a RaspberryPi.
 However, being in python, portability to other OS shouldn't be too painful.